evidence-dev/docker-devenv/README.md

 # Docker Development Environment

-The Evidence Docker Development Evironment (devenv) is available on [Dockerhub](https://hub.docker.com/repositories/evidencedev).
+The Evidence Docker Development Evironment (devenv) image is available on [Docker Hub](https://hub.docker.com/repositories/evidencedev).

-An instance of an `devenv` image can be used as a development environment for Evidence projects using a mounted directory.
-Using this container allows end users to develop Evidence sites without the need for installing any toolchains besides `Docker`.
+The `devenv` image can be used as a development environment for Evidence projects by running it as a container with a mounted directory.
+Utilizing this container allows developers to work on Evidence sites without the need to install any additional toolchains other than `Docker`.
+For instance, there is no necessity to install `npm` or `node`.

-This repo contains the dockerfiles and the publishing action for [Evidence `devenv` images](https://hub.docker.com/repositories/evidencedev).
+This repository contains the Dockerfiles and the publishing actions for the [Evidence `devenv` images](https://hub.docker.com/repositories/evidencedev).

 ## Using the Evidence Docker Development Environment

 ### Pre-requisites
-Docker tools are installed using [Docker Desktop](https://www.docker.com/products/docker-desktop/) (recommended) OR using [binaries](https://docs.docker.com/engine/install/binaries/).
+Ensure the Docker tool chain is installed via [Docker Desktop](https://www.docker.com/products/docker-desktop/) (recommended) OR using [binaries](https://docs.docker.com/engine/install/binaries/).

 ### Starting the Evidence devenv